 - An extra moist cake that stays moist for 3 days!

 - Perfect to make when you are craving chocolate!

-Before you start to make this cake recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.
+Before you start to make this mini chocolate cake recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.

 Dutch cocoa powder– we like to use Dutch-process cocoa powder for our cake because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!

 Baking powder and baking soda – to allow the cake to rise.